vidardb/docs/README.md

 ## Naming rule

-We need to be careful that there is a special naming rule using this theme: the name of a markdown file should be consistent with the heading of that file.
+We need to be careful that there is a special naming rule when using this theme: the name of a markdown file should be consistent with the heading of that file.

 For example: